Judge: Lino Lakes man can't vote for five years after attacking couple holding sign critical of Donald Trump

 The sentence also includes five years of probation, during which Ulsaker will be unable to vote in any elections, including for president in 2024.
 He also cannot possess firearms during that time.

 The husband and wife, ages 80 and 78, were among a group standing on a corner at Hwy.
-96 and Centerville Road, five days after voters chose Democrat Joe Biden over former President Donald Trump.
+96 and Centerville Road, five days after voters chose Democrat Joe Biden over Trump.

 The woman said she and her husband were waving the homemade political sign with an anti-Trump message when Ulsaker pulled up next to them in his pickup truck and shouted a vulgarity at them.
 Ulsaker then walked up from behind and started swinging a golf club at their heads and punched the man in the head, according to the criminal complaint.

-Under questioning by police, Ulsaker said he was a "Trump supporter" who was angry about the couple's sign, the complaint read.
+Under questioning by police, Ulsaker said he was a "Trump supporter" who was angry about the couple's sign, the complaint said.

 Paul Walsh • 612-673-4482